-Aerobic Deficiency Syndrome (ADS) is all-too-common among the people who approach Uphill Athlete for coaching and training.
+Aerobic Deficiency Syndrome (ADS) is all too common among the people who approach Uphill Athlete for coaching and training.
 Don’t worry: it’s not a fatal disorder.
 It’s a reversible condition that results from doing too much training in Zone 3 and above.
 People who exhibit it often have fine-tuned upper ends (anaerobic capacities) from years of working out at higher intensities.
 They feel fit, fast, and strong, but their aerobic bases are woefully underdeveloped—sometimes virtually nonexistent.

-Sub-aerobic threshold work, what we call the base, is not event-specific training for shorter athletic events like a 5 or 10k running race or even a half marathon.
-You run those events at a high intensity, at or just above your anaerobic threshold, so your basic aerobic capacity plays the role supporting the higher-intensity, event-specific work.
-In events shorter than about an hour, your performance is best predicted by your anaerobic threshold pace.
+Sub-aerobic threshold work, what we call base training, is not event specific when it comes to shorter athletic events, such as a 5K or 10K running race or even a half marathon.
+You run those events at a high intensity—at or just above your Anaerobic Threshold—so your basic aerobic capacity plays a supporting role for the higher-intensity, event-specific work.
+In events shorter than about an hour, your performance is best predicted by your Anaerobic Threshold pace.
 You can think of this as your endurance limit—the fastest pace you can sustain for the duration of the event.
 If you were to pick up the pace even a tiny bit, you’d have to slow back down.

 There is a good case to be made for including some high-intensity training for endurance athletes.
 But high-intensity and low-intensity training cause very different endurance adaptations, and you need the right doses of each to maximally improve endurance.
 Overemphasizing the high-intensity work for too long will leave an athlete with ADS.
-Correcting this deficit will take months of a high-volume of low-to moderate-intensity work.
+Correcting this deficit will take months of a high volume of low-to-moderate-intensity work.
 There is no shortcut.
 So if you have been drinking the high-intensity Kool-Aid, you’d better be ready for the hangover it produces.

 Convincing people to take two steps back and slow way down is difficult.
 There’s this disconnect, this misconception that all training has to be done at a hard effort.
-These folks are accustomed to pushing the needle right up to the maximum sustainable pace, then holding it there as long as they can.
+These folks are accustomed to pushing the needle right up to their maximum sustainable pace, then holding it there as long as they can.
 In their minds, that’s training, and their muscles have grown really strong as a result.
 Now with their muscles no longer getting taxed to the same degree, they don’t feel like they’re training anymore.

 A strong aerobic base is crucial to longevity in any endurance sport—and it is integral to long-duration activities, where it equates to the pace you will hold for the entirety of the event or objective.
-High-intensity training is a perfectly valid supplement to base training, when done on top of an already solid base, but it should never replace aerobic training.
+High-intensity training is a perfectly valid supplement to base training, when done on top of an already solid base.
+But it should never replace aerobic training.
 If it does, you’re on track for developing ADS.
-You may be able to run a 20-minute 5k or hike uphill for a couple miles at a faster clip than your friends, but that speed won’t translate into endurance over multiple hours or days.
+You may be able to run a 20-minute 5K or hike uphill for a couple miles at a faster clip than your friends, but that speed won’t translate into endurance over multiple hours or days.
 No one sprints up Everest.

 Interested in reading another viewpoint from another sport?
 We recommend this article from VeloNews, the cycling website.
 They do a great job breaking down the why into understandable concepts.
 (Thanks to Uphill Athlete Bruno S for the link.)